-Under both CSRS and FERS, benefits are payable to federal and postal employees no longer able to perform in their positions because of the onset of a disabling condition.
+Under both the Civil Service Retirement System and the Federal Employees Retirement System, benefits are payable to federal and postal employees no longer able to perform in their positions because of the onset of a disabling condition.
 A worker exhibiting an inability to perform in his/her position (or for other vacant positions at the same grade or pay level) is assumed to be disabled for federal or postal service, even though that worker might be able to hold some other job.
 This “occupational” definition of disability is different than that used by Social Security (see Social Security Disability Benefits in Section 9 of this chapter).
 To qualify for disability benefits under Social Security, a worker generally must be no longer able to work in any job because of a disability.
-This additional distinction of “total and permanent” disability means that federal or postal workers covered under FERS have the additional protections provided by Social Security to individuals dependent upon the wages of a worker who becomes totally and permanently disabled.

 Employees insured under Federal Employees’ Group Life Insurance who retire on account of disability may retain Basic life insurance coverage as an annuitant only if they have been insured for the five years of service immediately preceding retirement or the full period(s) of service during which the Basic life insurance was available (if less than five years).
 Also, employees who retire on account of disability may continue their health benefits enrollment into retirement if they have been enrolled (or covered as a family member) under the Federal Employees Health Benefits program for the five years of service immediately preceding retirement (see FEHB Coverage After Retirement in Chapter 2, Section 1, for exceptions), or their entire period of service since their first opportunity to enroll.